 - If the child is unconscious.

 In case of an emergency, it is appropriate to call the ambulance at the earliest.
-If you are alone with the baby with causality, then knowing how to give a baby CPR could prove to be the difference.
-Perform CPR for a minute and then call for the ambulance and repeat the procedure until an ambulance arrives.
-Following are the steps to be followed to give a baby CPR.
+If you are alone with the baby with causality, then knowing how to give a CPR could prove to be useful.
+Perform CPR for a minute and then call for an ambulance and repeat the procedure until the ambulance arrives.
+Following are the steps to be followed to perform CPR on a baby.

 1. Analyse the Problem Quickly

 Identify the problem by noticing the symptoms mentioned above.
 If the baby is not conscious, try to get a response by gently tapping the sole of the foot and by calling out his name.
-If the baby is unconscious and has trouble breathing, then open the airway and check his pulse and give rescue breaths.
+The entire process should be done under 10 seconds, preferably.
+If the baby is unconscious and has trouble breathing, open the airway, check his pulse and give rescue breaths.

 2. Open the Airway and Check the Pulse

 Look and listen for normal breathing by kneeling at a right angle to the baby’s chest.
-Push down the forehead and tilt the head back and lift the chin with one hand to look for and remove any obstruction in mouth and nose.
+Push down the forehead, tilt the head back and lift the chin with one hand.
+Now look for and remove any obstruction in the mouth and the nose.
 Check for the pulse on the inside of the elbow by using your middle and index finger.
-If there is no pulse or the baby is not breathing then perform CPR and call for an ambulance.
+If there is no pulse or the baby is not breathing, call for help/ambulance right away and perform CPR.